 You should give visitors an opportunity to choose their way of discovering your company.
 Back up your homepage’s navigation using CTAs for the most crucial directions – e.g. a webshop, contact or pricing page.

 Knowing all that, you should be able to decide when there’s a real need for a homepage and in which situation a simple landing page should suffice.
 While it’s always good to have a full homepage for your company, to serve as your internet headquarters, some people choose social media profile for it, especially if running a small business.
 While it may not be the best idea in a long shot, it’s a way to start.

 Trying to base whole advertising on social media only is dangerous and short-sighted.
 If you want to run Google Ads, you will need landing pages – plural intended.
 Every marketing campaign should have at least one, as it’s the most efficient way to redirect paid traffic exactly to the point.

-Summarizing – homepage may not seem crucial, but it works great as a place, where people can learn more about your business, read your blog or find useful contact information.
-Landing pages are unmatched for advertising purposes and – what’s even more interesting – creating them is much easier and requires hardly any knowledge if using one of leading landing page builders.
+To summarize briefly – a homepage may not seem crucial, but it works great as a place, where people can learn more about your business, read your blog or find useful contact information.
+Landing pages are unmatched for advertising purposes and – what’s even more interesting – creating them is much easier and requires hardly any knowledge if using a landing page builder.

 That’s it – the difference between landing pages and homepages.
 I hope that this article will help you a bit while sailing through stormy marketing waters.
 If you have any questions regarding landing pages and homepages, feel free to leave a comment – I’ll do my best to answer accurately.